CrashTestCharlie/stl-library/README.md

 A 24.5mm PTFE tube cutting jig for RatRig V-Core 4 printers using the Rapido v2/Orbiter v2 combonation.

+Use a razor blade for the squarest cut.

 #### USB Hub Spacer

-A spacer to help fit a [WaveShare](https://www.waveshare.com/usb3.2-gen1-hub-2in-4out.htm) USB hub into a RatRig V-Core 4 electronics backpack.
+A spacer to help fit a [WaveShare](https://www.waveshare.com/usb3.2-gen1-hub-2in-4out.htm) USB hub into a RatRig V-Core 4 electronics backpack using the mounting holes for the Raspberry Pi.